“Here's the guest room!"

 The scene was almost like she had imagined.

 The wall light Diode had taken from downstairs illuminated the tight passageway of the attic.
-Two figures, wearing skintight gray suits, suddenly stood up.
+Two figures, wearing skintight gray suits, suddenly stood.
 They were in spacesuits, meaning that they had entered through the exterior walls.
 They held the girl between them by the arms as tears fell from her fluttering eyes.

 One of the intruders turned in response to Terra's voice and threw something shaped like a cup onto the floor with a subtle movement.

 Bam!—An intense flash of light flooded the room as it exploded.
-The intruders likely planned to use it as cover for their escape, but Terra had activated the mask's anti-starglare dimming mode.
+The intruders had likely planned to use it to cover their escape, but Terra activated the mask's anti-starglare dimming mode.
+The figures were clearly visible to Terra inside the burst of light.
+Terra pointed the deadly tool she performed weekly maintenance on at the figures, took aim, and fired.

 There was a quick one, two, three burst of eardrum-ripping explosions.
-The first shot had been aimed at the intruder to Diode's right and had blasted them off her and knocked them to the ground.
-The intruder on her left was still standing after taking the second shot, but the third shot hit their suit's visor and cracked it.
-"I'm sorry!"
-Terra apologized, using the opportunity to take another shot.
-They collapsed where they stood, their face covered in blood.
+The first shot had been aimed at the intruder to Diode's right.
+It blasted the figure off Diode and knocked them to the floor.
+The intruder on her left still stood after taking the second shot, but the third hit their suit's visor, cracking it.

 “Die-san!"